 Postdoctoral Research Assistant

 I am a Postdoctoral Research Assistant in the Sleep and Circadian Neuroscience Institute (SCNi).
-I am currently working on the Teensleep study which is examining the impact of sleep education on adolescent sleep, health and academic performance.
+My current research focuses on adolescent sleep, in particular school-based interventions aimed at promoting sleep health.
+I was one of the developers of ‘Teensleep’, a school-based sleep education programme.
+I worked on the Teensleep study which examined the impact of this programme on adolescent sleep, sleep knowledge and health-related quality of life.

-After a career in publishing and marketing, I pursued my interest in psychology through an MRes in Developmental Psychology, followed by a PhD in Psychology focusing on maternal mind-mindedness.
+After studying Politics (BSc) at the University of Bristol, I had a career in publishing and marketing.
+I subsequently pursued my interest in psychology through a Graduate Diploma in Psychology, an MRes in Developmental Psychology, followed by a PhD in Psychology focusing on maternal mind-mindedness.
 My previous research roles include Clinical Studies Officer at the Institute of Psychiatry, King’s College London, and Research Associate at Oxford Brookes University.

 Challenges in implementing and assessing outcomes of school start time change in the UK: experience of the Oxford Teensleep study

 Illingworth G. et al, (2019), Sleep Medicine, 60, 89 - 95

 The impact of a teacher- led, classroombased, sleep education programme on adolescent sleep in UK schools: the Teensleep study